ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 |LLCMS44|

    * The intensity levels are low relatively.
-The peaks are spread over a long range of RTs.
+The peaks are spread over a long range of retention time.
 They have poor shape, poor grouping and lie close to noise.
 If the signal to noise ratio was improved, this peak would probably not be detected.

 |LLCMS45|